-- HCPS uses eSchoolPlus as its Student Information System (SIS) for attendance tracking purposes. - HCPS has established an effective and accurate method of monitoring attendance, which includes the following components: - Student attendance is recorded in eSchoolPlus, providing for complete and accurate reporting of attendance to Harford County Public Schools and the Maryland State Department of Education. - eSchoolPlus will provide information on a daily, weekly, and monthly basis that can be used to identify students with problematic attendance and tardiness patterns so corrective measures may be put into place. - Students with chronic absenteeism and/or tardiness will be reported to the HCPS Department of Student Services so that causes may be considered and remedies applied to improve attendance. - Parents will be notified in writing when a student has accumulated 5, 10, and 15 absences in a school year.
+- HCPS uses eSchoolPlus as its Student Information System (SIS) for attendance tracking purposes. - HCPS has established an effective and accurate method of monitoring attendance, which includes the following components: - Student attendance is recorded in eSchoolPlus, providing for complete and accurate reporting of attendance to Harford County Public Schools and the Maryland State Department of Education. - eSchoolPlus will provide information on a daily, weekly, and monthly basis that can be used to identify students with problematic attendance and tardiness patterns so corrective measures may be put into place. - Students with chronic absenteeism and/or tardiness will be reported to the HCPS Department of Student Services so that causes may be considered and remedies applied to improve attendance.
+In these cases, school counselors, social workers, and pupil personnel workers will take action to reengage students into the academic program.
+These efforts can include phone calls, emails, letters home, one on one counseling sessions, incentives for attendance, home visits, referrals to mental health supports, modified schedules, changes to class schedules, changes in school placement, and changes to existing transportation.
+If none of these efforts have a positive impact, in some cases referrals will be made to Truancy Court or District Court. - Parents will be notified in writing when a student has accumulated 5, 10, and 15 absences in a school year.
 Additional notification and actions will occur as needed.